 About the American Academy of Arts & Sciences

 Founded in 1780, the American Academy of Arts and Sciences is among the nation’s oldest learned societies and independent policy research centers, convening leaders from the academic, business, and government sectors to respond to the challenges facing the nation and the world.
 In its work, the Academy focuses on higher education, the humanities, and the arts; science and technology policy; global security and international affairs; and American institutions and the public good.
 Academy research has resulted in reports such as The Heart of the Matter

-Restoring the Foundation: The Vital Role of Research in Preserving the American Dream
+, Restoring the Foundation: The Vital Role of Research in Preserving the American Dream

-Public Research Universities–Recommitting to Lincoln’s Vision: An Educational Compact for the 21st Century
+, Public Research Universities–Recommitting to Lincoln’s Vision: An Educational Compact for the 21st Century

 , and A Primer on the College Student Journey

 .
 The Academy’s work is advanced by its more than 5,000 elected members, who are leaders in the academic disciplines, the arts, business, and public affairs from around the world.